MicrosoftDocs/windows-ai-docs/docs/models/get-started-onnx-winui.md

 ## Load and analyze an image

 For simplicity, for this example all of the steps for loading and formatting the image, invoking the model, and displaying the results will be placed within the button click handler.
+Note that we add the **async** keyword to the button click handler included in the default template so that we can run asynchronous operations in the handler.

 ```csharp
 // MainWindow.xaml.cs